 What is an Agile software architecture?
 How to design a good architecture and implement the clean architecture?
 How to go beyond, embrace emergent design and implement an intentional architecture with Evolutionary Architecture?

-- Illustration of Software Architecture: the Clean Architecture
+- Principles of the Clean Architecture

-- The metaphor of Building Architecture
+- Layers of the Clean Architecture

-- Evolutionary Architecture
+- Evolutionary Architecture principles

 What is Software Architecture?